Azure Firewall FAQ

 Azure Firewall supports rules and rule collections.
 A rule collection is a set of rules that share the same order and priority.
 Rule collections are executed in order of their priority.
 Network rule collections are higher priority than application rule collections, and all rules are terminating.

-- Application rules: Enable you to configure fully qualified domain names (FQDNs) that can be accessed from a subnet.
+- Application rules: Configure fully qualified domain names (FQDNs) that can be accessed from a subnet.

-- Network rules: Enable you to configure rules that contain source addresses, protocols, destination ports, and destination addresses.
+- Network rules: Configure rules that contain source addresses, protocols, destination ports, and destination addresses.

 Does Azure Firewall support inbound traffic filtering?